sirzerator/advent2023/README.md

 was a nice opportunity to try the async..await features of C#.
 I also had an off-by-one error in a loop that threw me off way too long on part 2.
 The iteration time being so long, it took some time before I noticed the problem.

+## Day 6

+I started working on an algebraic solution and rapidly zeroed-in on a quadratic equation.
+Solving was straightforward from there, especially for Part 2.
+I'm getting the impression that the problems' author is trying to hit the combinatorial explosion of naive, brute-force solutions to force us to work around that.